Sam-Sims/kractor/README.md

 `-O, --output-type`

 This option will manually set the compression mode used for the output file and will override the type inferred from the output path.

+Valid values are:

+- `gz` to output gzip
+- `bz` to output bzip
+- `lzma` to output lzma
+- `zstd` to output zstd
+- `none` to not apply compresison

 #### Compression level